 - 3 golden shallots or red or an onion

 - 150 g rock salt.
 The salt is there as flavour and to preserve. freeze your stock in portions

 - 1 Tbsp peanut oil

-- Put all the veg in the TM bowl, (with all the woody items in first and the rest piled on top) chop on speed 7 for 5 seconds; you may need to scrape down the sides at this stage and go again for another 5 seconds due to the toughness of some of the roots.
+- Chop and peel all the veg and place everything in the TM bowl, (with all the woody items in first and the rest piled on top) chop on speed 7 for 5 seconds; you may need to scrape down the sides at this stage and go again for another 5 seconds due to the toughness of some of the roots.

-- Add the oil and the salt then cook on Varoma temp for 20 mins, speed 2.
+- Add the oil and the salt, place the simmering basket on top of the lid, then cook 20 mins/Varoma/speed 2.
 Warning this is quite a heady mix so make sure you have the windows open to make your neighbours jealous. 😉

 - Put your MC in place.
-Upside down is best, so it doesn’t get hot and burn your fingers, slowly turn the dial to 6 after a few seconds you can move up to speed 10.
-If you find the mix is dry and you have an airlock under the stock, add 100ml of water and give it a stir with your spatula.
+Upside down is best for TM31, so it doesn’t get hot and burn your fingers, slowly turn the dial to 6 after a few seconds you can move up to speed 10.
+If you find the mix is dry and you have an airlock under the stock, add 100ml of water and stir it with your spatula.
 Be careful it is quite hot.
-Repeat the mixing and you’re done.
+Repeat the mixing, and you’re done.
 Now you have about 1 litre of the best of Asian flavours.
 I love it.